cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 - If you are using Webstorm, check out [this](https://prettier.io/docs/en/webstorm.html) guide on how to set it up
 - The prettier rules set up for the project are in `.prettierrc.json` file in the root DIR.
-- THe client and the server have their own ESLint rules in the respective `.eslintrc.js` files.
+- The client and the server have their own ESLint rules in the respective `.eslintrc.js` files.
 - Following the above rules is a pre-requisite for committing any code.

 #### Testing